order now

 What should I watch for while taking Fluconazole?

-• The antidepressants Amitriptyline and nortriptyline
+• the antidepressants amitriptyline and nortriptyline

 • amphotericin B (another antifungal; it is combined may be applied in severe infections)